mitexleo/fediroma/docs/docs/configuration/cheatsheet.md

 * `mascots`: KeywordList of mascots, each element __MUST__ contain both a `url` and a `mime_type` key.
-* `default_mascot`: An element from `mascots` - This will be used as the default mascot on MastoFE (default: `:pleroma_fox_tan`).
+* `default_mascot`: An element from `mascots` - This will be used as the default mascot on Masto-fe (default: `:pleroma_fox_tan`).

 ### :manifest

 This section describes PWA manifest instance-specific values.
-Currently, this option relates only to MastoFE.
+Currently, this option relates only to Masto-fe.

 * `icons`: Describe the icons of the app, this is a list of maps describing icons in the same way as the [spec](https://www.w3.org/TR/appmanifest/#imageresource-and-its-members) describes it.